-Just before Andy and I left the UK in 2016, I took one last girls holiday to Morocco with a group of friends.
+Just before Andy and I left the UK in 2016, I took one last girls’ holiday to Morocco with a group of friends.
 Morocco has so many great cities you can visit but we chose to spend a week exploring Essaouraia on the Atlantic coast and the vibrant city of Marrakech.
-In the chaos that followed as Andy and I prepared to leave on our adventure I never found the time to write about Morocco; so when Safa from Moroccan Zest offered to write a guest post about seven reasons to visit Marrakech, I was quick to accept.
+In the chaos that followed as Andy and I prepared to leave on our adventure, I never found the time to write about Morocco; so Safa from Moroccan Zest has written about seven reasons to visit Marrakech for us.
 Being originally from Morocco, you can be sure the experiences she shares are the best from a locals perspective.

 Reasons to Visit Marrakech

 Marrakech is one of the most visited Moroccan cities and definitely one that will offer you authentic and unforgettable experiences.
-Also called ‘’The red Marrakech’’ because of the color of its walls, most visitors fall in love with the city.
-In other words, if you can travel to only one Moroccan place, I highly recommend putting Marrakech in your top-list.
+Also called ‘’The red Marrakech’’ because of the colour of its walls, most visitors fall in love with the city.
+In other words, if you can travel to only one Moroccan place, I highly recommend putting a visit to Marrakech high on your list.
 The city is gorgeous, charming and condenses all the interesting things you can do and see in Morocco.

 Here are 7 reasons to visit Marrakech – the city that has stolen the heart of many and should be included on every Morocco itinerary.